-- 1. A student must complete a full day of school the day of the dance. - 2.
-A dance sponsored by Bishop Walsh has a published start time and end time.
-No student will be admitted to a dance one hour after the published starting time. - 3.
-Students who bring guests from other schools are required in advance to have a Guest Pass signed by the guest school's administration and to be on file at Bishop Walsh two days prior to the event.
-Students should introduce their guests to the chaperones of the dance. - 4.
-Once a student leaves a dance for any reason, he/she will not be readmitted. - 5.
-The school parking lot will be closed 15 minutes after the published ending time. - 6.
-A student on conduct probation/discipline probation may not attend a school-sponsored dance. - 7.
-If a student should be found drinking, under the influence, or in possession of illegal substances or paraphernalia, he/she will be subject to disciplinary action (see section on Drug/Alcohol Policy). - 8.
-All other school regulations regarding student behavior are in effect during a school-sponsored dance. - 9.
-Burgundy Ball/Prom Students are expected to be in attendance at the specified time and remain throughout the duration of the dance.
-High School only. - 10.
-The guest of a BW student must not be more than one year out of high school. - 11.
-Junior Senior Prom Freshmen and Sophomores may not invite. - 12.
-This dance policy also includes what the school considers appropriate dancing/actions in line with our value system.
-These guidelines are given each year to the student body.
+- A student must complete a full day of school the day of the dance. - A dance sponsored by Bishop Walsh has a published start time and end time.
+No student will be admitted to a dance one hour after the published starting time. - Students who bring guests from other schools are required in advance to have a Guest Pass signed by the guest school's administration and to be on file at Bishop Walsh two days prior to the event.
+Students should introduce their guests to the chaperones of the dance. - Once a student leaves a dance for any reason, he/she will not be readmitted.
+Students may not leave dances early unless permission is granted by the parent or guardian. - The school parking lot will be closed 15 minutes after the published ending time. - A student on conduct probation/discipline probation may not attend a school-sponsored dance. - If a student should be found drinking, under the influence, or in possession of illegal substances or paraphernalia, he/she will be subject to disciplinary action (see section on Drug/Alcohol Policy). - All other school regulations regarding student behavior are in effect during a school-sponsored dance. - Burgundy Ball/Prom Students are expected to be in attendance at the specified time and remain throughout the duration of the dance.
+High School only. - The guest of a BW high school student must not be more than one year out of high school. - The guest of a BW middle school student should also be a middle school student. - This dance policy also includes what the school considers appropriate dancing/actions in line with our value system.
+These guidelines are given each year to the student body. - Dresses must not have cut-outs or plunging necklines.
+Two-piece dresses and midriff baring dresses are not permitted.